 After receiving his MBA from Boston University, Ephraim worked as an alumni director and fundraiser, charged with reconnecting alumni with their alma mater.
 He successfully engaged more than 75% of the alumni and managed all aspects of the annual Dinner, which soon became the institution’s largest and most successful annual fundraising event.

-Ephraim has also worked as a grant writer, marketing director and event organizer for various nonprofits.
+Ephraim has also worked as a marketing director and event organizer for various nonprofits.
 In 2007 he was appointed CEO of Gan Harmony, Israel’s first inclusive nursery, where children with and without disabilities learned together.
 He managed a staff of 40 and led all fundraising activities.

 In 2013, Ephraim worked on ‘the other side of the table’ as Director of Communications for a global, private family foundation.
 This eye-opening experience gave Ephraim an understanding of how foundations operate and make decisions regarding grantees.